Organic & Bioenergetic Gardening

 --Don't forget to use a good organic compost around the entire garden as well.
 This will help supply your plants and soil with Nitrogen, which is essential for healthy growth and leaf set as well increased fruit production.
 You can make your own compost tea (liquid compost fertilizer) by following the same method as above with the liquid comfrey spray.
 Apply every few weeks to your nitrogen loving crops as needed.

 COMPANION PLANTING OR SYMBIOSIS

 Plants that are energetically compatible with one another tend to grow well together and complement each other in the garden.
 Just like people, being surrounded by "friends" who support them helps plants become healthier, happier and more productive.
-Not only does the practice of companion planting provide some very practical and useful organic gardening benefits, it provides important energetic support for your garden family as well!
+Not only does the practice of companion planting provide some very practical and useful organic gardening benefits like insect control, it provides important energetic support for your garden family as well!